-This year’s conference is fully virtual, offering a full day of talent optimization insights for attendees.
-Speakers include some of the most influential women in business, from Peloton SVP Dara Treseder and Verizon Business CEO Tami Erwin, to CarMax AVP Ann Yauger and Dawn Sherifan, VP of People at Slack.
-Other speakers include How I Built This podcast host Guy Raz, and New York Times bestselling author Baratunde Thurston.
+This year’s conference returns to Boston, MA, for three days of powerful talent optimization insights.
+While speakers are still being announced, past speakers include some of the most influential women in business, from Peloton SVP Dara Treseder and Verizon Business CEO Tami Erwin, to CarMax AVP Ann Yauger and Dawn Sherifan, VP of People at Slack.

 The d&i Leaders Global Forum is an online, two-day program that gives HR and other talent professionals the tools to accelerate diversity and inclusion efforts in their organization.
 The event offers sessions from more than 30 thought leaders, ranging from consultants and inclusion leaders to diversity officers and executive directors.